Trump Voters and Economic Grievances (It’s the Media, Stupid)

-Early evidence for the economic theory of Trump’s support came from a county-level analysis of early primary voting conducted by the New York Times in March 2016.
+Some support for the economic theory of Trump’s support comes from a county-level analysis of early primary voting conducted by the New York Times in March 2016.
 This analysis showed that the most significant demographic correlate of Trump’s support was the proportion of white voters in a given county who had not graduated from high school; the correlation was .61.
 People who lacked high-school diplomas used to be able to find plentiful industrial work that has, over the course of decades, become scarce.
 By the same token, the correlation of counties’ labor participation rate with Trump votes was -.43, meaning that the higher the non-participation rate, the higher the Trump vote.
 This is consistent with the deindustrialization theory, along with the hypothesis that there was general dissatisfaction with the pace of the economic recovery after the Great Recession.

 Two Types of Economic Explanation